Augusten Burroughs: Lawsuit over Running with Scissors

 The family of Dr. Turcotte (who died in 2000), Burroughs' legal guardian when he was a child, were concerned about the depiction of the Finch family in Running with Scissors.
 In August 2007, Burroughs and his publisher, St. Martin's Press, settled with the Turcotte family, who stated that their presentation as the Finch family was largely fictional and written in a sensational manner.
 The Turcottes originally sought damages of $2 million for invasion of privacy, defamation, and intentional infliction of emotional distress.
 Burroughs defended his work as "entirely accurate," but agreed to call the work a "book" (instead of "memoir") in the author's note, to alter the acknowledgments page in future editions to recognize the Turcotte family's conflicting memories of described events, and express regret for "any unintentional harm" to the Turcotte family.

 In August 2007, when the suit was settled, Burroughs stated:

 I consider this not only a personal victory but a victory for all memoirists.
 I still maintain that the book is an entirely accurate memoir, and that it was not fictionalized or sensationalized in any way.
 I did not embellish or invent elements.
 We had a very strong case because I had the truth on my side.

 In October 2007, Burroughs further stated that he felt vindicated by the settlement:

 I'm not at all sorry that I wrote it.
 And you know, the suit settled – it settled in my favor.
 I didn't change a word of the memoir, not one word of it.
 It's still a memoir, it's marketed as a memoir, [the Turcottes] agreed one hundred percent that it is a memoir.

 Film and television

-Running with Scissors was made into a film in 2006.
+Running with Scissors was made into a 2006 film.
 It was directed by Ryan Murphy, produced by Brad Pitt, and starred Joseph Cross, Brian Cox, Annette Bening, Alec Baldwin, Gwyneth Paltrow, and Evan Rachel Wood.
 Bening was nominated for a Golden Globe for her role.